 - From the Add Members drop-down menu, select the identity source that contains the member to add to the group.

-If you have configured an external identity provider such as AD FS for federated authentication, that identity provider is available to select in the Add Members drop-down menu.
+If you have configured an external identity provider such as AD FS, the domain of that identity provider is available to select in the Add Members drop-down menu.

 - Enter a search term.